zakialawi02/starter-pack-laravel12/README.md

 Welcome to the Laravel 12 Starter Pack!
 This repository provides a solid foundation for building robust and scalable web applications using Laravel 12.

-A comprehensive Laravel starter template with essential features and best practices built-in (Laravel 12 + blade + tailwindcss + Basic Auth).
+A comprehensive Laravel starter template with essential features and best practices built-in (Laravel 12 + blade + tailwindcss (with preline ui) + Basic Auth).

 ## Table of Contents